randomqwerty/GFLData/ch/text/luapatch/3010/BattleSkillData.lua.txt

 local CreateFriendlyCharacter = function(self,skill)
 	self:CreateFriendlyCharacter(skill)
 	local flag = false
+	if self.listFriendlyGun ~= nil then
 		for i=0,self.listFriendlyGun.Count-1 do
 			local gun = self.listFriendlyGun[i]
 			if gun ~= nil and gun.life >0 then
 				for j=0,gun.mVecSkill.Count-1 do
 					local skill = gun.mVecSkill[j]
 					if skill ~= nil and skill.info ~= nil then
 						if skill.info.isChargeCDSkill then
 							flag = true
 							break
 						end
 					end
 				end
 			end
 			if flag == true then
 				break
+			end

 		end
 	end
 	if flag == true then
 		xlua.private_accessible(CS.GF.Battle.BattleSkillData)